Karin P. Sheldon, J.D.

 Board Member (he/him)

 Brooke‘s life has been one of adventure and wildernesses exploration.
 His conservation career spans thirty years, most recently with the Southern Utah Wilderness Alliance.
 He has an MBA in Sustainable Business from the Bainbridge Graduate Institute.
 He’s a freelance journalist with four books including Halflives: Reconciling Work and Wildness, and dozens of articles.
-His most recent book, Open Midnight, documents his exploration of places where the outer and inner wilderness meet.
+His book, Open Midnight, documents his exploration of places where the outer and inner wilderness meet.
+His most recent book, Mary Jane Wild, was a finalist for the Prism Prize for climate literature.
 He and his wife, the writer Terry Tempest Williams, and their dog, Winslow split their time between Castle Valley, Utah and Cambridge, Massachusetts.